 The City continues to reflect a strong local economic condition through the recent fiscal crisis.
-The per capita income continues to rise and outpace the state averages.
-The City also has a low comparable unemployment rate.
+The per capita income continues to rise and outpace the state averages and also has a low comparable unemployment rate.
 The City remains a very desirable community and this is reflected in the strong residential sales market.
 The City offers a unique mix of proximity to Boston and major highways and transportation, while maintaining a desirable residential community.
 The City offers a broad range of high-quality services and an attractive quality of life.

 The growth of the City's main source of revenues, property taxes, is capped by Proposition 21⁄2 and can only be overridden by a majority vote at a City election.
 While revenue increases have been limited in recent years, tax base growth was enhanced by commercial construction.
-This helped offset the steady increases in fixed costs, including health insurance and pension costs, which have increased by 5.7%, including a 20% increase in debt service due to the bonding of construction costs of a new public works facility and fire station at the Point of Pines.
-On the City's operating side, the 2022 budgets and service levels were brought back to pre-pandemic staffing levels, which resulted in an increase of 8.12% in the operating budget (excluding education costs).
-Costs of education also increased as a result of the governor funding the Student Opportunity Act, which provides additional funding for low-income students, students of color and English learners who have been left behind by an outdated funding system.
-Additionally, the city is funding approximately 20% of the net debt service costs of a new Vocational High School, due to 20% of the students at the Northeast Regional Vocation High school coming from the city of Revere.
+This helped offset the steady increases in fixed costs, including health insurance and pension costs, which have increased by 7.0%, including an 8.7% increase in property and casualty insurance, and a 7.3% increase in employee benefits.
+On the City's operating side, the 2023 budgets and service levels continue to be brought back to pre-pandemic staffing levels, which resulted in an increase of 9.0% in the public safety operating budget and 7.6% in the public works budget.
+Costs of education also increased because of the governor funding the Student Opportunity Act, which provides additional funding for low-income students, students of color and English learners who have been left behind by an outdated funding system.
+As a result, the City's Chapter 70 funding increased by 16.5% (approximately \$14 million) which resulted in an increase of 11.9% in the education budget.

+Additionally, the City is funding approximately 20% of the net debt service costs of a new Vocational High School, due to 20% of the students at the Northeast Regional Vocation High school coming from the City.
+This project is funded annually through our apportioned assessment, with the project scheduled for completion by 2026.

 The City continues to manage its financial affairs in a prudent manner, primarily through considerable long-term planning and strong financial policies.
 It has maintained a high bond rating even with the overall unsettled economy.
 It has been able to do so by incorporating long range planning tools such as a five-year Capital Improvement Program; maintaining reserve balances despite tight budgets; investing in technology to ensure efficient operations; negotiating sustainable collective bargaining agreements; and maintaining an aggressive pay as you go financing strategy for capital improvements.
 The City's long-term policies will preserve its strong financial position for the foreseeable future.
-In 2022, the City continued to demonstrate its commitment to the Financial Policy of maintaining and building an appropriate reserve account.
+In 2023, the City continued to demonstrate its commitment to the